avarayr/synthwave-refined/README.md

 # Motivation

 I love the original SynthWave theme, but I wanted to make the color less harsh on the eyes.
 That's why some bright red colors were swapped with white.
-I also

 # Credits